lhcunha/IoT-Honeypot/README.md

 # IoT-Honeypot
-Project where I install a Honeypot to collect data about malicious activities in the public internet.
+Project where I install a Honeypot to collect data related to malicious activities in the public internet.